ACCESSING MEDICINAL CANNABIS IN

 Clearly identify the symptoms that you feel can be better managed with medical cannabis.
 Make a list of the medicines and therapies you have already tried and mark which have, and which have not, worked.
 Medicinal cannabis is often prescribed when conventional medicines are not working satisfactorily.

 Here are some questions that you can ask your doctor during your visit:

 Given my condition, could medicinal cannabis be a valid treatment for me?

 Is medicinal cannabis safe for me to use?

 Will taking medicinal cannabis interact with my other medications?

 What are the side effects?

 Cannabis-based medicines present a unique opportunity for use as therapeutic alternatives to many conventional pharmaceutical medicines.
-If you doctor is not comfortable prescribing medical cannabis, ask if he or she would be willing to refer you to a specialist with cannabinoid expertise.
+If your doctor is not comfortable prescribing medical cannabis, ask if he or she would be willing to refer you to a doctor with cannabinoid expertise.

 There are now several specialist cannabis access clinics operating in New Zealand.
 These private clinics are staffed by healthcare professionals who have been trained in medicinal cannabis treatments.
 You can have a consultation in person or with tele-health (video call).
 At their discretion, they can provide you with a prescription and access to a range of suitable cannabis medicines that meet high quality standards.

 Here are some links to cannabis access clinics in New Zealand: